Please select the category you are interested in learning more about.

-During orientation weekend, you’ll participate in a variety of activities with the Orientation Council taking trips to local attractions such as CNN, The World of Coke, The Atlanta Braves, the High Museum and Piedmont Park.
+During orientation weekend, you’ll participate in a variety of activities with the Orientation Council, possibly taking trips to local attractions such as CNN, The World of Coke, The Atlanta Braves, the High Museum and Piedmont Park.
 Orientation makes it easy for you to acclimate quickly to college life and make new friends from day one.

 Do you have career planning services?